 The appraisal will establish a current Fair Market Value (CMV) of a property identified for Strategic Buyout.
+The Strategic Buyout Program does not use the pre-storm value method of valuation.

 5.4.1 Appraisal Notice to Owner

 The program will perform an appraisal on the applicant's property.
 The program will notify the applicant and other owners that an appraisal of the property is being scheduled.
 The applicants and other owners, or their designated representatives, have an option to be present at the appraisal.
 Either the applicant or their representative, or tenant (if applicable), must provide access to the property so that the appraiser can enter any safe building on site.